Chicken Meatballs

 Recipe Tips

-2. Mix the meatball mixture by hand.
-It’s tempting to use a spoon, but your hands will combine the ingredients more efficiently and without over-mixing.
+1. Don’t be afraid to get your hands dirty.
+It can be tempting to use a spoon to mix your meatball mixture, but your hands will combine the ingredients more efficiently without over-mixing.
 Wet your hands first with water or oil so the mixture doesn’t stick to them.

 Fork dipping a chicken meatball into marinara sauce with more meatballs on the plate.